 With the Amazon to the Southeast, deep oceans to the west and mountains splitting them down the middle, Colombians are, and always have been, close to nature and the ocean (which flanks them on two sides).
 Surprisingly, though, most of the surfers in the country are not Colombians themselves.
 Though there are small clusters of local surfers here and there, many of the people on the waves are visitors who come to the beaches to do just that.

-Surfing in Colombia – The Caribbean coast
+The Caribbean coast

 Photo credit: Newtours Colombia

-More intermediate surfers have options available to them, too.
+Intermediate surfers have options available to them, too.
 Cartagena, a popular port city, has somewhat windy conditions that create waves suitable for all levels.
 The Cartagena Jetty, which lies at the west end of the beach, is one in a series of man-made protective barriers that entice surfers and locals alike.
 A quick 30-minute jaunt outside of Cartagena is Galerazamba, where larger waves can be found.

-Those who seek more challenging waves can continue east towards Barranquilla and visit Pradomar, arguably one of the Caribbean’s most popular and crowded beaches and surf spots — but not without reason.
+Those who seek more challenging waves can continue east towards Barranquilla and visit Pradomar, arguably one of the Caribbean’s most popular and crowded beaches and surf spots — but with good reason.
 The break is one of the most consistent in the area and is quite fun to experience.
 With an abundance of water sports like water skiing, jet skiing, stand-up paddling, this area’s laidback nature makes for a well-rounded surf vacation.

-Surfing in Colombia – The Pacific coast
+The Pacific coast

 Colombia’s infrastructure is developing, but the pace of construction struggles to match the boom of Colombia’s popularity and, as a result, traffic from big cities to smaller towns may delay a schedule-oriented traveler.
 Travel to and from the surf breaks can be expensive (some areas are only accessible by boat, and gasoline for automotive costs a pretty penny), so it’s advisable to gather a couple of surfers and split the cost — and hire a guide that knows the area, while you’re at it.